OBinna-Analyst/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this script is on how to say "Hello World" on shell
+this script is on how to say confused smiley face